launchsite-tech/launched/README.md

 > Your site needs to be made with react for Launched to work.
 Learn react [here](https://react.dev).

 > [!NOTE]
 > Launched is still in development.
-It will be released on npm within the next few weeks.
+Be careful when using it in production.

 ## Download